In-dialog/Mosaic-Maker/unity/README.md

 - **Strategy:**
   - Implements a bottom-left placement algorithm.
   - Manages 3D positioning of scanned objects.
+- **Specialization:**
+  - Capable of handling the placement of both regular and irregularly shaped objects.

 ### Technical Insights
 - The module employs advanced algorithms for efficient and aesthetically pleasing mosaic layouts.